TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 ## IP Next Header Filtering {#ethfw_ip_nxthdr_filtering}

-CPSW9G supports whitelisting of upto four different IP protocols for a VLAN group.
+CPSW9G supports whitelisting of up to four different IP protocols for a VLAN group.
 This demo whitelists TCP and UDP protocols and hence blocking packets of other protocols in the VLAN network.